HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Fleeing
 If the party agrees to retreat then bar dire circumstances they escape.
 Each character that escaped gains 2d3 Stress.
 Any items dropped in the pursuit are lost to the dungeon.
 Fleeing in this way leaves any fallen or captured ally behind, unless you are holding the fallen and have the slots to do so.
 The average human is 6 Slots and dragging allows you to ignore their encumbrance.

+# Downtime
+---
+For every week spent in civilization you get one Downtime.
+Downtime can be spent to progress larger goals.
+When Spending Downtime, you specify what action you are taking.
+Most activities require progress to be tracked in some way using the following procedure.

+First, the GM will set a tracker for the number of successes an activity requires.
+This represents the overall complexity or scale of the task.

+You may then use your Downtime to attempt to make progress on this activity.
+Describe an adequate method of accomplishing this activity.
+If you do not have the necessary resources required to engage in such an activity, whether it be money or some other such resource (for example, if attempting to set up a drug trade, you would need prior access to a reliable source of drugs), you cannot attempt the action.

+When you attempt to make progress on an activity with Downtime, you roll 2d6, plus any appropriate situational modifiers, whether they be positive (expenditure of extra resources, clever method or approach, character skill) or negative (unreliable resources or otherwise poor fictional positioning).
+Situational modifiers should not exceed in total +/-3.
+- A roll of 10+ means that the errant is successful in their activity, and may mark one success on the tracker.
+- A roll of 7-9 indicates that either a complication or setback has occurred, which must be dealt with before further progress can be made, or that partial progress has been made; in the case of partial progress, a success is not marked on the tracker, but the next time the errant attempts this activity, it will automatically succeed.
+- A roll of 6 or lower indicates that the errant was unsuccessful in their endeavour, and no progress is made.

 # Equipment
 ---
 ## Gear